NazifALI/Divers-Quest_multiplayer-strategy-game/README.md

 # 315-game-Divers_Quest
 A 2D multiplayer game about finding treasures in deep, dark oceans.
-Please download phaser.js from phaser website and add to vendor folder.
-Thanks

 **How to run the code?**
+First make sure you are connected to the TAMU VPN, then download all the code files in the master branch on compute.cs.tamu.edu server.
+Type:
+'node game.js'
-Download the master code files.
-Type: npm install in the command line.
-Then type 'node game.js' and the server will start running.
+in the command line and the server will start running.
+To play the game go to Google Chrome and type "compute.cs.tamu.edu:20202" in the address bar from any computer, and the game screen would start.
+OR
 To run on multiple computer.
 Please make sure computer are connected to Tamu Vpn.
-Type the vpn ip address with port: 8080 so you can connect.
+Type the vpn ip address with port: 20202 so you can connect.

 **How to compile the code?**
-change directory to lib foler.
+Change directory to lib folder.
 Type "node game.js"

 **Repository Structure:**
 lib folder has the server side files which manages connections to all the players. public folder has the client side of the code.
-Assets folder inside public directory has all the images used in the game interface, and phaser.js contains the gaming engine i.e. the Phaser API.
+Assets folder inside public directory has all the images used in the game interface, and the vendor folder contains the phaser gaming engine i.e. the Phaser API.

 **Team Members:**
 Gilberto Cruz   gilbertcruz@tamu.edu